BurdetteLamar/RubyTest/examples/github_api/tester_tour/md_files/FlatDataValid.md

 # Validating a Data Object

+A data object can validate itself.

 The term _valid_, as used here, is about whether a value is of the correct _form_.
 This is as distinguished from the earlier term _equal_, which is about whether the value is _correct_.

-Example of usefulness:  creating a new issue label returns an `IssueLabel` object with a new `id` value.
-The _value_ of the `id` is unpredictable, but it is still useful to verify that it is a positive integer.
+Example of usefulness:  creating a new label returns an `Label` object with a new `:id` value.
+The _value_ of the `id` is unpredictable, but it is still useful to verify that it is a positive integer, as required.

 ## Example Test